Outlander Carolina Shawl Pattern

 Inspired By The Outlander Knitted Shawls

-If you have been watching the Outlander TV series, in season four, Claire has worn some very distinctive crossover triangle shawls.
+If you have been watching the Outlander TV series, Claire has worn some very distinctive crossover triangle shawls in season four.

 Inspired by the brown shawl Claire wears in Carolina, the triangle-shaped shawl is knit in garter stitch.

-The design of the shawl is made so that you can wrap it around your body and tie it at the back.
+The shawl’s design is designed so you can wrap it around your body and tie it at the back.

-This means that you can wrap up in your own version of Claire’s Carolina shawl!
+This means you can wrap up your version of Claire’s Carolina shawl!

 Video Tutorial